 Investing and Time Value of Money

-Inflation – it is the continuous rise of the price level.
-The money in your pocket has more purchasing power today than in five years thereafter.
+Inflation – It is the continuous rise of the price level.
+The money in your pocket has more purchasing power today than in five years after that.
 Therefore, an appropriate investment can only maintain or increase the value of your money over time.

 Investment Opportunity – There are many ways and options in which you can invest your money.
 However, you lose the opportunity if you wait to invest your money.
 Any delay will lose the value of your money.